guptashrey/Content-Moderation-for-Social-Media/README.md

 Our project focuses on providing a content moderation solution for social media.
 The aim is to classify social media images into three categories: violence, porn, and normal.

 ## Model Training
-We have trained a machine learning model to accurately identify and categorize social media images based on their content.
+We have trained a deep learning model and non deep learning models to accurately identify and categorize social media images based on their content.
 The model is trained on a large dataset of social media images and uses advanced techniques to accurately classify each image.

 ## Install dependencies
 > pip install .